Skip to content

 The pipeline uses Nx affected to avoid unnecessary Docker builds and deployments:

-Only backend code changed
+Only order-service changed

 Only frontend code changed